maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 ### JDK 17+ and Jakarta EE 9+ Baseline

 * Entire framework codebase based on Java 17 source code level now.
-* Migrated from "javax" to "jakarta" namespace for Servlet, JPA, etc.
+* Migration from "javax" to "jakarta" namespace for Servlet, JPA, etc.
 * Compatible with latest web container generation: Tomcat 10, Jetty 11.
 * Early compatibility with Jakarta EE 10 based providers (e.g. Jetty 12).
 * Early compatibility with virtual threads (in preview as of JDK 19).